skupperproject/skupper-example-hello-world/subrepos/skewer/README.md

 up and exiting, it pauses so you can inspect things.

-It is enabled by setting the environment variable `SKEWER_DEMO` to any value when you run the test routine.
+It is enabled by setting the environment variable `SKEWER_DEMO` to any value when you call `./plano run` or one of its variants.
 You can also use `./plano demo`, which sets the variable for you.